VH-TQF. de Havilland Canada DHC-8-102. c/n 067.

 Transferred to Stephen G. Morison - February 28, 1991

-America West lease terminated and returned to Stephen G. Morison - July 1992
+The America West lease was terminated and it was returned to Stephen G. Morison - July 1992

 Withdrawn from use and placed in storage at Goodyear, Arizona - July 1992

 Sold to Bombardier Capital Inc - March 01, 1993